 I was given a copy of By Design Science to review, and am being compensated for my time in writing it.
 All opinions are always mine.

 We talk about science a lot around my house.
 Because my husband speaks on the topic of creation vs. evolution, he is always sharing the latest news on the topic with us.
 He’s also particularly interested in what a science curriculum is teaching, and it’s something we discuss frequently.
-So when I was invited to review By Design Science for grades 1-8, I was gladly on board!
+So when I learned about By Design Science for grades 1-8, I needed to know more!

 By Design Science